mpv-player/mpv/DOCS/man/input.rst

 ``on_unload``
     Run before closing a file, and before actually uninitializing everything.
 It's not possible to resume playback in this state.

+``on_before_start_file``
+    Run before a ``start-file`` event is sent.
+(If any client changes the current playlist entry, or sends a quit command to the player, the corresponding event will not actually happen after the hook returns.)
+    Useful to drain property changes before a new file is loaded.

+``on_after_end_file``
+    Run after an ``end-file`` event.
+Useful to drain property changes after a file has finished.

 Input Command Prefixes
 ----------------------